Constructive Trusts in New York

 A constructive trust an a type of case that is used to establish ownership in an asset that is held by another.
-A lawyer may bring a constructive trust action as part of or along with a divorce proceeding.
-A close relationship between the parties is one element of a constructive trust, but there is no requirement they be married.
+The most common situations where a constructive trust is appropriate is as follows:

 A constructive trust is needed when someone has obtained title to property when he or she should not have, resulting in that person becoming unjustly enriched.
 When a court imposes a constructive trust, it can only return property to the rightful owner who was deprived of their interest.
 It cannot create a new property right.